-My wake-up call encouraged me to make a total lifestyle upgrade inside and out.
+“My wake-up call encouraged me to make a total lifestyle upgrade inside and out.
 It taught me how to listen to my brilliant inner guide, brought me back to nature (my church), the garden and kitchen (my pharmacies), and connected me more deeply with the people and animals who set my heart ablaze.
-I learned that a nutrient dense, plant-passionate diet rules, the Standard American Diet destroys (everything), stress sucks (life-force), exercise is non-negotiable (great for your head, heart, cells and ass-ets), joy is utterly contagious, and having fun must be taken very seriously.
+I learned that a nutrient dense, plant-passionate diet rules, the Standard American Diet destroys (everything), stress sucks (life-force), exercise is non-negotiable (great for your head, heart, cells and ass-ets), joy is utterly contagious, and having fun must be taken very seriously.”

-Rich Roll was a raging drug and alcohol addict and at the mere age of 31 he had already been to jail and had just started his rehab treatment.
-Over the next 10 years he gained 50 pounds and was at risk of a heart attack.
+Rich Roll was a raging drug and alcohol addict, and at the mere age of 31, he had already been to jail and had just started his rehab treatment.
+Over the next ten years, he gained 50 pounds and was at risk of a heart attack.

-My life just became about moving up the corporate ladder and getting married and showing up for the boss and paying the mortgage and all that kind of stuff.
+“My life just became about moving up the corporate ladder and getting married and showing up for the boss and paying the mortgage and all that kind of stuff.
 During that time I lost sight of my wellness.
 I gained a bunch of weight.
 I gained 50 pounds.
 More importantly, I just felt horrible.
 My energy levels were terrible.
 I was depressed.
 I was essentially a couch potato.
-It took a little bit of a health scare to get me to take an honest look in the mirror and realise that I had to make significant changes in the way that I lived my life.
+It took a little bit of a health scare to get me to take an honest look in the mirror and realise that I had to make significant changes in the way that I lived my life.”

 I don’t have anything against these case studies.
-I mean, who doesn’t like a story of triumph where the main character is down and out, facing adversity, and then against all odds, musters up the courage and resilience to defeat their demons?
+I mean, who doesn’t like a story of triumph where the main character is down and out, facing adversity, and then against all the odds, musters up the courage and resilience to defeat their demons?

 The pain of now or the pain of later?

-“I don’t like cooking”
+“I don’t like cooking.”

-“I love meat too much”
+“I love meat too much.”

-“Organic produce is too expensive”
+“Organic produce is too expensive.”

-“I hate having to shop for food”
+“I hate having to shop for food.”

-“I know, this KFC chicken bucket is not good for me, but I’ll eat better tomorrow”
+“I know this KFC chicken bucket is not good for me, but I’ll eat better tomorrow.”

-I know this all to well, because I was once going through the motions, thinking about everything but what I put in my body.
-I was more concerned about spending as little time in the kitchen as possible.
+Honestly, I was more concerned about spending as little time in the kitchen as possible.
 I also hated grocery shopping.
 I saw these things as a major inconvenience.

 I like nourishing my body.
-And no I wasn’t critically ill before making this decision.
-I was just a normal dude who happened to watch a documentary that finally connected me with the food I consumed.
+And no, I wasn’t critically ill before making this decision.
+I was just a regular guy who happened to watch a documentary that finally connected me with the food I consumed.

 If you consider yourself to have a pretty standard diet, by which I mean you mainly consume meat, dairy and processed foods, I challenge you to think about your life as an investment.

 Most of us are quite happy to put aside a portion of our salary every two weeks so we can invest in a superannuation fund.

 That’s what the stakes are.
 Don’t wait.
 What are you going to do?

-You don’t have to suffer the depths of alcoholism to realise that drinking too much is bad for you and you probably shouldn’t do it.
+“You don’t have to suffer the depths of alcoholism to realise that drinking too much is bad for you and you probably shouldn’t do it.
 You don’t have to put on a ton of weight or suffer a heart attack to realise that maybe you should think twice about what you’re putting down your throat.
 Unfortunately for most people it takes that kind of severe consequences in order for them to change.
-It’s unfortunate, it’s part of the human condition I suppose but if anything I’m trying to promote this idea that you don’t have to suffer like I did or like so many people did in order to implement some simple changes that could actually make you feel better and help avoid the onset of all these congenital diseases that we’re suddenly experiencing in gigantic numbers with no end in sight. – Rich Roll
+It’s unfortunate, it’s part of the human condition I suppose but if anything I’m trying to promote this idea that you don’t have to suffer like I did or like so many people did in order to implement some simple changes that could actually make you feel better and help avoid the onset of all these congenital diseases that we’re suddenly experiencing in gigantic numbers with no end in sight.” – Rich Roll